vfilby/folder-to-sample-chain/README.md

 - **Configurable Parameters**: Customize sample duration, overlap, crossfading, and more
 - **Cross-Platform**: Works on Windows, macOS, and Linux

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites

 - Python 3.8 or higher
-- Audio processing libraries (will be specified in requirements.txt)
+- Audio processing libraries (specified in requirements.txt)

 ### Installation